yen010390/yen010390.github.io/_pages/about.md

 - B.Sc. in Industrial Management, Ho Chi Minh City University of Technology

-- Additional coursework in AI and Operation Research (Coursera, NTU, HCMUS)
+- Additional coursework in AI and Operations Research (Coursera, NTU, HCMUS)

 ## 🔍 What I’m Looking For
 I’m currently seeking Ph.D. opportunities, data engineering/analytics roles, or research-based positions where I can apply my background in operations research and manufacturing to complex system problems, especially in sustainable or industrial domains.